Open Enrollment Tips – Is Your Infertility Treatment Covered in 2021?

 Before you accept another year of not having fertility coverage, paying for all your IVF or IUI expenses out-of-pocket, or just postponing treatment altogether, check out these three tips for open enrollment.

 I'm not going to sugar coat this: the below suggestions will take honest effort from you, maybe several phone calls to your provider or employer, and some number crunching, but I assure you, your thorough research could pay off in getting you another step closer to success in family-building.
 Plus, it could save you major cash, which is often a huge hurdle in achieving your bigger goals.

 First, let’s briefly define “Open Enrollment.”

-This is the time period where you can enroll, change, or drop your health insurance (whether it’s Medicare, employer-based, or the health marketplace) plans for the upcoming year.
+This is the time period where you can enroll, change, or drop your health insurance plans for the upcoming year (whether it’s Medicare, employer-based, or the health marketplace).
 There are varying degrees of coverage, ranging in prices from hundreds of dollars a month for a single-person plan, to well over a thousand for a family plan.
 And that doesn’t include deductibles.
 That price can go up for more all-inclusive coverage.

 And, it goes without saying, if you are planning for – or are engaged in – fertility testing or treatments, it makes sense to have the plan that does the most at the lowest possible out of pocket costs.

 Tackle this Open Enrollment season with confidence, and do. your. research.
 Here’s where you can start…

 Want the ultimate health insurance and fertility coverage breakdown?

 3 Things to Do During Open Enrollment to Ensure Fertility Coverage in 2021